 Top five questions of problem interviews

-1. What was the hardest part when trying to deal with a problem? —This question will let you know which problems are really hurting people and which ones aren’t.
+- What was the hardest part when trying to deal with a problem? —This question will let you know which problems really hurt people and which ones don’t.

-3. What was hard about that? — Asking this question over and over again about each problem, you will get to the bottom of the real motivation.
-And through the answers to this question, you will find out what exactly your product will be bought for, for getting rid of what specific pains.
+- What was hard about that? — Asking this question over and over again about each problem, you will get to the bottom of the real motivation.
+Through the answers to this question, you will find out exactly what your product will be bought for, to get rid of what specific pains.

 Customer interviews are incredibly valuable in the three stages of a startup in the Pre-Product <> Market Fit stage.